Amosnomor/skritter-exporter/README.md

 In your Skritter account, at https://skritter.com/account/integrations create a read-only access token.

-Then create a src/main/resources/skritter.properties file containg:
+Then create a src/main/resources/skritter.properties file containing:
 ```
 #
 # Skritter Access token.
 Do not commit this.
 Listed in .gitignore